 This Practice Note sets out some of the key intellectual property (IP) issues that should be considered when setting up a joint venture (JV).
 This Practice Note considers the scenario where two organisations (parent companies) set up a JV which is a separate legal entity (eg a company or a limited liability partnership), which they jointly own.
 It does not consider the IP issues that arise in contractual collaborations (where there is no separate legal entity).

-This Practice Note considers the intellectual property issues that can arise in an outsourcing arrangement.
-It describes the difference between background and foreground IPR and explains how to deal with rights that are owned or licensed by third parties.
+This Practice Note considers the intellectual property (IP or IPR) issues that can arise in an outsourcing arrangement.
+It describes the difference between background and foreground intellectual property rights and explains how to deal with rights that are owned or licensed by third parties.
 It also looks at IPR warranties and indemnities in outsourcing agreements.

 The Internet of Things is the term given to everyday objects, smart devices and connected devices connected to the internet.
 This Practice Note provides context and an explanation of the Internet of Things or IoT, providing an introduction to the technology, current and future implementations and key legal issues related to its implementation.